Art & Design

 contact page.

-Applicants will have a degree in art related specialisms and the portfolio represents an important part of the interview process.
-Candidates will need to demonstrate that they have considered how to develop their subject knowledge in the National Curriculum, GCSE and A level requirements for A&D, especially where topics have not been covered by their degree.
-Along with an awareness of educational issues, a desire to excite, stimulate and engage young people from 11-18 with the possibilities and pleasures open to them in studying Art and Design is a good starting point for an application.
+Applicants for GITEP’s Art and Design ITT course will have a degree in art related specialisms, and the portfolio represents an important part of the interview process.
+Candidates will need to demonstrate that they have considered how to develop their subject knowledge in the National Curriculum, GCSE and A level requirements for Art and Design, especially where topics have not been covered by their degree.

 Funding